Skip to main content

 The exposure to light at night directly inhibits the SCN, but the downstream effects permeate every system.
 This central desynchronization uncouples the peripheral clocks located in organs like the liver, pancreas, and adipose tissue.
 For example, a liver clock that is out of sync with feeding times will inefficiently manage gluconeogenesis and cholesterol synthesis.

 A misaligned pancreatic clock will impair the timed release of insulin from beta cells.
 This multi-tissue, internal desynchrony is a state of profound biological stress.
-It creates a cellular environment characterized by increased and chronic, low-grade inflammation, which are the foundational mechanisms driving the development of atherosclerosis, insulin resistance, and neurodegeneration.
+It creates a cellular environment characterized by increased oxidative stress and chronic, low-grade inflammation, which are the foundational mechanisms driving the development of atherosclerosis, insulin resistance, and neurodegeneration.

 The Role of Chronic Inflammation and Oxidative Stress